vapor/console-kit/Sources/ConsoleKitCommands/Docs.docc/index.md

     @TitleHeading(Package)
 }

-ConsoleKit provides utilities for interacting with a console via a Swift application.
-It provides:

-* A ``Command`` type for writing commands with arguments and flags
+`ConsoleKitCommands` provides utilities for handing commandline arguments in a Swift application.
+It provides ``Command`` and ``AsyncCommand`` types, as well as other supporting types, for processing commands with arguments, options, and flags.
-* Utilities for sending and receiving text to a terminal
-* A [Swift Log](https://github.com/apple/swift-log) implementation for a ``Logger`` that outputs to the console

-> Note: At this time, the argument handling capabilities of ConsoleKit are considered obsolete; using [ArgumentParser](https://github.com/apple/swift-argument-parser.git) instead is recommended where practical.
+> Note: At this time, the argument handling capabilities of `ConsoleKit` are considered obsolete; when possible, we strongly recommend using [ArgumentParser](https://github.com/apple/swift-argument-parser.git) instead.